layilin/SP23-33852/content/_excerpts/tyranny.md

 - Thanks to the Almighty, in each path-way hedge,
 - Rank cow-itch[^f140n7] grows, whose sharp unnumber'd stings,
 - Sheath'd in Melasses,[^f140n8] from their dens expell, [310]
-- Fell dens of death, the reptile lurking foe.—
+- Fell dens of death, the reptile lurking foe....

 > VER.
 309. *Cow-itch*] See notes in Book II.